MAYO LAKE MINERALS -

-Mineralization within the Tintina Gold Belt is primarily the result of intrusion related gold systems.
+Mineralization within the Tintina Gold Belt is primarily the result of intrusion related gold systems, following the idealized model developed by Hart et al (2002).
 These large felsic epizonal systems result in variable deposits that on the surface may appear unrelated.
 Proximal mineralization associated with Tombstone intrusives are sheeted gold veins or stockworks within the rim or immediately adjacent to Tombstone Suite plutons.
 Intrusion related mineralization itself is generally (i) enriched in Au-Bi-Te, possibly W; (i) depleted in base metals and (iii) situated in tensional zones of the stock.
 Deposits such as Dublin Gulch, Brewery Creek and Fort Knox are examples of this type of mineralization.
 The numerous significant gold anomalies surrounding the Roaring Fork Stock could also point to sheeted-vein stockwork type of mineralization.

 Structurally controlled quartz vein breccias similar to those that comprise Gold Strikes’s Plateau Property and the Pogo Mine in Alaska (4.9 Moz Au @ 12.45 gAu /t) formed after peak metamorphism of the Yukon-Tanana Terrane and range in age from Jurassic to Paleogene.
 Erosion of these types of veins likely contributed to most of the Klondike and Mayo placer deposits.
 These breccias form narrow, high-grade deposits and are probably structurally related end-members of the intrusion gold model, in contrast to typical orogenic veins.
 Quartz vein breccias visible in float along the Anderson Gold Trend likely correspond to this type of structurally related mineralization.
 Most geochemical and geophysical data that has been collected and compiled on MLM’s claim groups points to structurally related intrusion sources of defined mineralization on the claim groups, specifically the Carlin Roop and possibly the Trail-Minto claim groups.